rapid7/insightconnect-plugins/cybereason/help.md

 #### Quarantine File

-This action this action is used to quarantine a detected malicious file in a secure location or unquarantine a file.
+This action is used to quarantine a detected malicious file in a secure location or unquarantine a file.

 ##### Input